Critter of the Week

 Critter of the Week is a weekly RNZ National programme about endangered and neglected native plants and animals of New Zealand.
-The show aims to raise awareness of often overlooked native critters, while raising funds for conservation efforts via Critter Of the Week Merch alongside Joyya - an ethical merch manufacturer that empowers communities facing extreme poverty and modern slavery.
+The show aims to raise awareness of often overlooked native critters, while raising funds for conservation efforts via Critter Of the Week Merch alongside Joyya, an ethical merchandise manufacturer that empowers communities facing extreme poverty and modern slavery.

 Beginning in 2015, Critter of the Week is an approximately 15-minute discussion between Nicola Toki (originally the Department of Conservation Threatened Species Ambassador) and RNZ Afternoons host Jesse Mulligan on an "uncharismatic and lovable" New Zealand species.
 Despite its name, the show features animals, plants, and fungi, with each species receiving an "attractiveness" score from 1 to 10.
 The show currently airs on Friday afternoons, and has a regular listenership of 100,000.